gran4/AI-InvestiBot/README.md

 2) Look at the current implementations in implementation.py.
 3) Use them if you like them or add more if you want to customize it(lamda does not work)

+P.S: Remember to change the api key in secret key.
+Search for them using command-f

 # How It Works

 ## Information Retrieval and Caching